Getting Cash Out of Your Business

-- Identify the taxation and use of nonqualified stock options under §83 noting the mechanism for stock appreciation rights (SARs) plans.
+- Identify the taxation and use of nonqualified stock options under §83 and the mechanism for stock appreciation rights (SARs) plans.

-- Recognize the requirements of §422A noting which insure that a qualified incentive stock option is available, and recall changes the TRA ’86 made to the golden parachute rules and their effect on what constitutes a parachute payment.
+- Recognize the requirements of §422A which ensure that a qualified incentive stock option is available, and recall changes the TRA ’86 made to the golden parachute rules and their effect on what constitutes a parachute payment.

-- Identify estate planning for business clients noting elements of estate tax planning that have remained unchanged by recent legislation, recognize the unlimited marital deduction including its effect on the gross estate of the value of property, and specify the applicable exclusion amounts for various years of death.
+- Identify estate planning for business clients and the elements of estate tax planning that have remained unchanged by recent legislation, recognize the unlimited marital deduction including its effect on the gross estate of the value of property, and specify the applicable exclusion amounts for various years of death.

-- Determine “stepped-up basis” noting the former “modified carryover basis” rules for estate tax purposes and identify the basis increase for certain business property.
+- Determine “stepped-up basis” comparing the former “modified carryover basis” rules for estate tax purposes and identify the basis increase for certain business property.

 - Specify several basic estate-planning goals and identify the benefits and drawbacks of the primary dispositive plans.